Vartika-iiitb/Vartika_ASIC/README.md

 <details>
 <summary>
-   Labs on "for loop and ""for generate"
+   Labs on "for loop" and "for generate"
 </summary>
   Example 1: Mux using Generate
 Command: